+After literally a few games of this variant, the Tercio is proud to present the latest version of our backward looking melange of ideas.
+In the near future our chief play testers will have actually read the rules and tried out some earlier battles where formations will have to be added.
 In our usual manner, any thoughts or comments are most welcome.
-I thought to concentrate on the Wars of the Great Rebellion as a starting point but more to follow.
+I thought to concentrate on the Wars of the Great Rebellion as a starting point but version 1.1 has widened its scope.
 I am deeply indebted to Phil Barker and Richard Bodley Scott for their ground breaking De Bellis Renationis.
 My debt to L’art de La Guerre wargames rules is obvious.
 All rules of the original L’art de la Guerre ruleset except where stipulated.

-Cavalry can be lancers, pistols or light horse
+Mounted can be lancers, pistols, camelry, horse or light horse.

-Foot can be dragoons, pikes, swordsmen, shot, bows, warband, skirmishers or horde.
+Foote can be dragoons, pikes, swordsmen, shotte, bows, skirmishers or horde.

 In addition to the LADG classification of elite and mediocre, we will add “superior”, “ordinary” and “inferior”.
 These new categories attempt to represent the new technologies and fighting abilities.
-“Fast” adds an UD to movement and cavalry adds “impact” to other mounted combats.
-Fast foot add “impact” against other foot.
+“Fast” adds an UD to movement if the move or group move ends in contact with an enemy unit.
 All fast units gain the furious charge ability.

 Partially Armoured cavalry armed with a pair of pistols.
 They can either charge furiously or use circulatory fire.
 Pistols can be Superior, Ordinary, Inferior or Fast.
 Move as cavalry.